asjuan/file2objects/file2objects/Readme.txt

 Known issues

-It doesn´t detect dates.
-It only get lists out of text files.
-If the format is not met the library crashes.
+If the format is not met the library will crash.